 earn his lifetime breeding license from the RPSI) and Fappiano (USEF leading

 All of Lexington's foals are eligible for registration with the FSA (Friesian Sporthorse Association).

 Lexington's foals are also eligible for registration with the AWS (American Warmblood

-PHR (Performance Horse Registry), as well as the myriad of Friesian crossbred registries.
+Society), as well as the myriad of Friesian crossbred registries.

-This is a great opportunity to breed to one of the best known Friesian Sporthorse stallions in the US, one of the only
+This is a great opportunity to breed to one of the best known and most successful

 Available fresh or frozen, with an excellent conception rate.